alwynm/alwynm.github.io/_posts/2021-12-03-skilled-worker-p3-2-atas.md

 your previous association with institute, your job title at the host institution and details of previous contact, collaboration or employment with the host institution.
-Research statement, personal statement of intent, and plan after completion of research should be not more than 2000 characters in length.
+Research statement, personal statement of intent, and plan after completion of research should be **not more than 2000 characters** in length.

+[Next blog](skilled-worker-p3-3-atas) in this series brief about other sections in your ATAS application.